 The Company has entered into a tax receivable agreement with the holders of Partnership Units (other than PJT Partners Inc.) that provides for the payment by PJT Partners Inc. to exchanging holders of Partnership Units of 85% of the benefits, if any, that PJT Partners Inc. is deemed to realize as a result of the increases in tax basis related to such exchanges of Partnership Units and of certain other tax benefits related to entering into the tax receivable agreement, including tax benefits attributable to payments under the tax receivable agreement.
-As of December 31, 2023 and 2022, the Company had amounts due of \$29.7 million and \$30.3 million, respectively, pursuant to the tax receivable agreement, which represent management's best estimate of the amounts currently expected to be owed in connection with the tax receivable agreement.
-The Company expects to make the following payments with respect to the tax receivable agreement: \$2.3 million for each of the years ending December 31, 2024, 2025, 2026, 2027 and 2028; and \$18.0 million in years thereafter.
-Actual payments may differ significantly from estimated payments.
+As of December 31, 2024 and 2023, the Company had amounts due of \$29.3 million and \$29.7 million, respectively, pursuant to the tax receivable agreement, which represent management's best estimate of the amounts currently expected to be owed in connection with the tax receivable agreement.
+The Company expects to make the following payments with respect to the tax receivable agreement: \$2.5 million for each of the years ending December 31, 2025, 2026, 2027, 2028 and 2029; and \$16.9 million in years thereafter.
+Actual payments may differ significantly from estimated amounts due.